What should I know before buying bee pollen?

 Do not confuse them.
 If you can afford it, as it is more expensive, choose bee bread (or beebread).
 Bee bread is bee pollen stored by the bees in the hive, with added honey and bee secretions.
 Bee bread undergoes a lactic acid fermentation and can be thus preserved.
 Read here about this bee product.
 What is the difference between beebread, aka bee bread, and bee pollen?

-Here is a good source: 100% Natural Bee Bread (Ambrosia / Perga) Highest Medicinal Quality from the pristine Altai region of Siberia (250 grams) by Na’vi Organics
+Here is a good source:100% Natural Bee Bread (Ambrosia / Perga) Highest Medicinal Quality from the pristine Altai region of Siberia (250 grams) by Na’vi Organics, available on Amazon.

 Is bee pollen organic?

 As a bee product, pollen is the one least influenced by contaminants of the hive or other beekeeping process.
 The bad news is that it can be contaminated by air contaminants, by heavy metals and especially by pesticides.
 If you buy it from your locals ask them where they have placed the hives.
 With the exception of pollen from Australia, which is a country not using pesticides.

 In the last few years there are genetically manipulated plants and also pollen.
 No studies on the negative effect of such pollen on human nutrition have been published.
 The consumer should be aware of that.
 In the EU there is a compulsory indication of the content of genetically manipulated organisms (GMO) in food (and also of pollen, if there the GMO content exceeds 1%).

 If you buy blackberry bee pollen there are chances the hive were near a crop which was treated with pesticide.
 Or, the bee pollen can come from an area of wild blackberry which was far enough from pesticide or heavy traffic.
 If this is the case, the producer has a rather small quantity of pollen and he will surely write “organic” on the label.
 And raise the price a little.